Forceflow/libmorton/README.md

 No installation is required (just download the headers and include them), but I was informed libmorton is packaged for [Microsoft's VCPKG system](https://github.com/Microsoft/vcpkg) as well, if you want a more controlled environment to install C++ packages in.

 ## Testing
 The *test* folder contains tools I use to test correctness and performance of the libmorton implementation.
 This section is under heavy re-writing, but might contain some useful code for advanced usage.
+You can build the test suite with the provided Visual Studio project, makefile or cmake.

 ## Citation
 If you use libmorton in your published paper or work, please reference it, for example as follows: